theIvanR/torch-on-clunkers/README.md

 ```

 # 3. Clone & Prepare PyTorch (of select version) from Github
-- Launch Terminal as Administrator
+- Launch x64 native development tools command prompt as Administrator (important, NOT the intel one due to conflicts)

 ```batch
 :: 1.
 Go to your desired source directory